Scott Ragsdale is a business leader, deal maker, and endurance athlete. He is the Chairman of Naseba Group.

-Scott has lived outside of America since 1995, living for significant periods of time in nine countries.
+Scott has lived outside of America since 1995, living for significant periods of time in ten countries.
 He has traveled to more than 120 countries including numerous travels to contentious hot spots such as Afghanistan, Iraq, Libya, Syria, and Yemen.
 He speaks French and Japanese.

 He currently lives with his family in France.

 The main purpose of this blog is to communicate with my employees, leaders at naseba, future employees, my clients, and future clients– at the same time helping me stay focused on my climb.